 - Tip: Picking your own manual IP address?
 The key is to pick a manual IP address which does not conflict with existing IP addresses on the joined network.
 For example, if the network router IP is “192.168.1.1” and the network has 5 computers in total, manually pick an IP far outside the range of those potential computers (which are likely to be 192.168.1.1 through 192.168.1.6, and so forth, as IPs are typically assigned in a sequential order), so a potential IP address could be “192.168.1.75” or some other number which will not conflict or match an existing network resource

 That’s it!
+The settings take effect and you won’t need to reboot.
 Not too hard right?
 Computer users can sometimes be funny, my cousin called me frantically asking me how to manually set his IP address, apparently due to the current network conditions at his lab this was a requirement to be able to have internet access.
 The guy is brilliant, he’s studying for his PhD but he just automatically assumed that setting a manual IP address was complicated, after I walked him through this, he laughed.
 Don’t be afraid to get your hands a little dirty!
 Things on a Mac are almost always easier than you think.